Inline Skating Sprint

 ARTICLE 4.
 Race regulations

 4.1.
-The race is held in three race classes: Men, Women and Beginners.
-The beginners’ class is open to all male skaters who have not been ranked in previous Tartu Rullusiumaraton events in top 50 and for all female skaters who have not been ranked in top 100.
+The race is held in four race classes: Sprint Men, Sprint Women (Rulluisusprint), Beginners Men, Beginners Women (Rahvasprint).
+The beginners’ class is open to all male skaters who have not been ranked in previous Tartu Rulluisumaraton events in top 50 and for all female skaters who have not been ranked in top 100.
 There is no previous result restriction for starting in Men and Women class.

 4.2.
 The competitors’ starting order in qualifying rounds is drawn in random.

 4.5.
-In the beginners sprint the final ranking will be determined by the results of the qualification only.
+In the beginners classes the final ranking will be determined by the results of the qualification only.